Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 About the wine:

 The nose is elegant and luscious, offering a certain richness along with a lovely finesse of texture.
-It features notes of crushed strawberries and blackberries, with a hint of blueberries, combined with touches of vibrant purple plums, hints of caramel and chocolate, a subtle hint of vanilla, and a barely perceptible hint of coffee.
+It reveals notes of crushed strawberry and crushed blackberry, with a hint of blueberry, combined with touches of vibrant purple plum, hints of caramel and chocolate, a subtle hint of vanilla, and a barely perceptible hint of coffee.
 The palate is fruity, elegant, and refined, offering a lovely tart structure, tension, minerality, and a fine texture.
 On the palate, this wine expresses notes of pulpy/juicy blackcurrant, blackberry, and a hint of violet, combined with touches of redcurrant and lilac, as well as subtle hints of licorice, toast, chocolate, a barely perceptible hint of coffee (in the background), and a delicate salinity/iodine note (in the background).
 Good length.
-The tannins are elegant, precise, and delicately firm.
+The tannins are elegant, precise, and finely firm.
 A lovely salinity on the finish/aftertaste.

 The Wine Cellar Insider - Jeff Leve